solarvoyager/Nummy.HttpLogger/README.md

 ```

 Now, your application is set up to log http request and responses using the Nummy Http Logger.

+Note: This library logs all request to your api during lifetime of project.
+Please make sure to exclude unused requests for example starting with "swagger"

 ## License